ithave313/ianthavenaar/index.md

 # Ian T. Havenaar, Software Engineer and Research Assistant
 - I am a Junior majoring in Computer Science at the University of Notre Dame.
 - In addition to my coursework, I do research for the Center for Research Computing at Notre Dame.
-I am currently working on using **Machine Learning** to identify and classify _triggers of mass killings_.
+I am currently working on using **Machine Learning** to identify and classify _Triggers of Mass Killings_.

 ## My Computer Science coursework has consisted of:
 - `Fundamentals of Computing`